SimonSubokLee/ston-docs-son/admin/environment.rst

 -  ``<Vhost>`` configures the virtual host.

-   - ``Status (default: Active)`` An inactive value stops the virtual host service.
-However, cached contents are kept.
+   - ``Status (default: Active)`` An inactive status means the virtual host does not run.
+Cached content is still stored.
-   - ``Name`` is a name of a virtual host.
-An identical name cannot be used for different virtual hosts.
+   - ``Name`` The name of the virtual host.
+Identical names cannot be used.

-In order to remove a specific virtual host, delete the relevant ``<Vhost>`` tag.
-All content in removed virtual host are subject to removal.
-Recreating removed virtual hosts doesn't recover deleted contents.
+If a ``<Vhost>`` tag is erased then the corresponding virtual host is deleted, along with all of its stored content.
+Even if the virtual host is readded, the deleted content cannot be restored.

 .. _env-vhost-find: